b00tc4mp/neoland-bootcamp-202301/staff/xavier-vinas/project/doc/README.md

 ## Intro

-BidWise is an online platform designed to allow users to purchase products through a real-time auction system.
+BidWise is an online platform designed to allow users to purchase products through a real-time auction system, place your bid, check your auctions and bids and have fun!

 ![](https://media.giphy.com/media/l41YAbDsTJXKANjmE/giphy.gif)